 Not only should the 1970s be remembered for heavy rock, prog, glam, pub rock, reggae, punk and disco, but it should also be remembered for rock musicals.
 But it just isn't.
 Jesus Christ Superstar, Godspell, Grease, The Rocky Horror Show, Evita and all the others are somehow regarded only as a West End phenomena, regardless of all the chart hits those shows provided.
 Singers who could also act and actors who could also sing were in demand, but apart from David Essex they were not considered real pop stars.

 New Yorker Howard Schuman had been a successful TV scriptwriter since he came to the UK in the late sixties, and ended up taking an idea about a female rock group to Thames Television.
 Rock Follies tells the story of three out of work actors and singers who find each other at an audition and form a singing group, The Little Ladies.
 Of the trio only Julie Covington had musical credentials, having sung the songs of Pete Atkin and Clive James on TV and a couple of very rare LPs in the late sixties, while her EMI album in 1970 was well received by critics.
-The show follows the group through formation, endless auditions, life on The Road and eventual, but brief, success, while each episode would conclude with a fantasy musical sequence.
+The show follows the group through meeting, formation, endless auditions, life on The Road and eventual, but brief, success, while each episode would conclude with a fantasy musical sequence.

 However, there was a back story that the public were not aware of at the time.
 Female